ayush-webonise/random/README.md

-This is a readme file in git folder
+This is a readme file on master branch